fwill22/news-summary-challenge/README.md

 # News Summary challenge

-create an app that summarises the news.

-Your app will grab all the headlines from the Guardian newspaper API and display them on a page.
-Clicking on a headline will show a summary of the article.
+Single page web app summarising the daily news headlines.
+Featuring index of clickable headlines that expand to summary views of the articles with option to read full article at its origin site.
+The app grabs headlines from the Guardian newspaper API.

 ### Technologies